Got a personal background? Well of course, we all do. Are there websites publishing your personal information as a public profile? Most likely, yes.

 Deceptive Advertising Practice:

 Reference: Nolo Law.
-If you wish to read more on their site about deceptive advertising.
+If you wish to read more on their site about deceptive advertising.'Offering something that is supposedly "free" but in fact has a cost.'

 As we have read the description of deceptive advertising practice regarding free offers, for me it seems to be common sense and not too complicated.
 Unfortunately though, law isn't that simple.